ccleberg/cmc.pub/content/blog/2023-06-08-self-hosting-baikal-server.md

 +++
 date = 2023-06-08
-title = "Self-Hosting Baïkal Server (CalDAV & CardDAV)" description = "A guide to self-hosting the Baïkal application on your own server."
+title = "Self-Hosting Baikal Server (CalDAV & CardDAV)" description = "A guide to self-hosting the Baïkal application on your own server."
 +++